tuGusz/rcc/README.md

 ---

 ## 📁 Organização do Repositório
 A estrutura do repositório foi organizada para facilitar a navegação e entendimento do projeto:
-## 📁 Organização do Repositório

-A estrutura do repositório foi organizada para facilitar a navegação e entendimento do projeto:
 ```text
 📦 rrc/